School Safety Legal Issues and Laws

 Parents of children who are bullied or harassed may file lawsuits against a school or school district.
 Parents can do this if the school fails to stop the harmful behavior.
 Students who bully are often suspended or expelled.
 The school will determine if their behavior violates the student code of conduct.
 They will also consider if the student broke other laws, too.

 Premises Liability at Schools

 Parents of children who are injured may file a claim against a school or school district for contributing to a student's harm or failing to keep premises safe at school.
-This may include common situations where a child falls or injures themselves in some way due to a school's negligence, but may also include situations where a child is bullied, harassed, or becomes ill and the school fails to come to the aid of the student, or control the situation.
+This may include common situations where a child falls or injures themselves in some way due to a school's negligence.
+It also includes situations where a child is bullied or harassed.
+Finally, it also includes scenarios where the child becomes ill because of the school.